YoshaNir/Cluster-OSINT/README.md

 ### Loading data

-Unfortunately, loading data still requires some manual mapping of the data into the structure expected by ``corpint``.
+Loading data still requires some manual mapping of the data into the structure expected by ``corpint``.
 This can be done via a Python script:

 ```python